Dom Mintoff: Labour backbencher (1984–1998)

-Mintoff resigned as Prime Minister and Leader of the Labour Party in 1984, while retaining his Parliamentary seat and remaining a government backbencher.
+Mintoff resigned as Prime Minister and Leader of the Labour Party in 1984, while retaining his parliamentary seat and remaining a government backbencher.
 He was succeeded by Karmenu Mifsud Bonnici.
 Mintoff was instrumental in convincing his parliamentary colleagues to support constitutional amendments ensuring a parliamentary majority for the party achieving an absolute majority of votes.
-A repeat of 1981 was thus avoided, and the Partit Nazzjonalista went on to win the 1987 elections.
+A repeat of 1981 was thus avoided, and the Nationalist Party went on to win the 1987 elections.
 The Labour Party went into opposition for the first time in sixteen years.

-He successfully contested the 1992 and 1996 elections.
-However, there was a growing rift between Mintoff, seen as Old Labour, and Alfred Sant, the new Labour Leader.
+Mintoff successfully contested the 1992 and 1996 elections.
+However, a rift grew between Mintoff, representing the party's old-guard, and Alfred Sant, the new Labour Leader.
 Things came to a head in 1998 when the Labour government was negotiating the lease of sealine to be developed in a yacht marina in Birgu.
 Mintoff eventually voted against the government's motion which was defeated.
-The Prime Minister saw this as a loss of confidence and The President, acting on Prime Minister Sant's advice dissolved Parliament and elections were held.
+The Prime Minister saw this as a loss of confidence and the president, acting on Prime Minister Sant's advice dissolved Parliament and elections were held.
 This was the first time, since the war, that Mintoff's name was not on the ballot paper and the Malta Labour Party lost heavily.